curityio/istio-demo-installation/README.md

 ## Prerequisites

-Install Docker for MacOS if required, then install Minikube as a local Kubernetes cluster:
+Install Docker for MacOS if required, then install Minikube as a local Kubernetes cluster.\
+Also install the [yq tool](https://github.com/mikefarah/yq), used to automate some Kubernetes annotation updates.

 - brew update
 - brew install minikube
 - minikube config set driver hyperkit
+- brew install yq

 ## Cluster Base Setup